llvm/llvm-project/llvm/docs/LangRef.rst

 The ``@llvm.used`` global is an array which has :ref:`appending linkage <linkage_appending>`.
 This array contains a list of pointers to named global variables, functions and aliases which may optionally have a pointer cast formed of bitcast or getelementptr.
+The pointers are intentionally left unqualified to underline their ephemeral nature.
 For example, a legal use of it is:

 .. code-block:: llvm